n64decomp/perfect_dark/docs/piracychecks.md

 **What It Checks:** Checksums `lvGetSlowMotionType` to make sure it hasn't been modified.

-**Payload:** Writes 16 bytes of data to the start of EEPROM.
-Unsure what this does, but it's probably corrupting it.
+**Payload:** Writes a filesystem terminator file to the start of EEPROM.
+This disables the cartridge's save data, removing the ability to read existing files and create new ones.

 ### bodyAllocateEyespy